-Our linguistic testing teams offer both a standalone testing service, and testing as part of a complete localisation process.
+Our linguistic quality assurance testing teams offer both a standalone testing service, and testing as part of a complete localisation process.
 We are therefore able to test content translated elsewhere, or to provide a testing phase for projects we are taking from start to finish.
 In addition, continuous testing is a hugely valued resource with many of our major e-commerce clients.

 Localisation quality requires measurable outcomes.
 Testing therefore comes in two forms: a practical checking process, and an analytical one in which real data allows insight into where issues lie.